chys87/toolchain/cbu/README.md

    e.g. POD pair type, `reversed` (like Python's counterpart), `enumerate` (like Python's counterpart)
 * `zstring_view.h`: Provides `cbu::zstring_view`, a subtype of `std::string_view` that assumes a null terminator is present

+### cbu/debug

+Utilities for debugging and unit testing.

 ### cbu/fsyscall

 "Inline system call wrapper for the crazy people", see [fsyscall/README.md](cbu/fsyscall/README.md).